Birmingham Cricket Ground Pitch Report

 Spinners, on the other hand, come into play as the pitch deteriorates.
 In the latter stages of a Test match, or towards the end of a limited-overs game, spinners can exploit the cracks and rough patches that develop.
 The ball tends to grip and turn more, making it harder for batsmen to settle.
 Successful spin bowlers at Edgbaston often vary their pace and flight to capitalize on these conditions, as the pitch becomes increasingly responsive to spin as the match wears on.

-See also Ben Stokes Net Worth, Source of Income, Career, Assets
+See also VVS Laxman Net Worth, Biography, Cricketing Career, Assets

 Seamers vs Spinners